JeremyYowell/lotgd/README.md

   final_roll < DC - 4    → Critical Failure  — 0 XP, -50% Gold
 ```

 DC values are hidden from players.
-Critical success requires a natural 20 on the d20, not just beating the DC by a margin.
+Critical success requires a natural 20 on the d20.

 | Class | Bonus Categories |
 |---|---|